intuit/QuickBooks-V3-PHP-SDK/README.md

 Create new resources (PUT)
 -----------------------------------------
-To create a new resource in QuickBooks Online(Invoice will be used an Example here:
+To create a new resource in QuickBooks Online(Invoice will be used an Example here):

 ~~~php
 <?php